6 Ways to Use Product Recommendations

 By Chester Ollivier • Last updated: Wednesday Feb 1st, 2023

-On average, shoppers who click on a recommendation are 4.5 times more likely to add items to their basket and complete a purchase.
+On average, shoppers who click on a product recommendation are 4.5 times more likely to add items to their basket and complete a purchase.

 This makes product recommendations one of the most valuable tools that any eCommerce site can use.